iuriikogan-snyk/snyk-controller/README.md

 1. Automated SBOM Generation and Vulnerability Monitoring
    - The webhook automatically generates an SBOM in SPDX format for each container image deployed to the cluster.
-   - It optionally uploads the image to Snyk Monitor for continuous vulnerability tracking as long as the image remains active in the cluster.
+   - It optionally uploads the SBOM to Snyk Monitor for continuous vulnerability tracking as long as the image remains active in the cluster.
    - The SBOM and vulnerability data can be routed to centralized logging solutions for enhanced observability and auditing.

 2. Artifact Attestation Using ORAS